US stock indexes slide as China's currency hits 11-year low

 China let its currency, the yuan, sink to an 11-year low against the dollar and under the politically sensitive level of seven per dollar.
 A weaker Chinese currency can help boost that country's exports while hurting foreign competition.

-The U.S. has long complained about China's currency and the move could be construed as a way for China to turn the yuan into a weapon in the midst of a trade war.
+The U.S. has long complained about the weakness of China's currency and the move could be construed as a way for China to turn the yuan into a weapon in the midst of a trade war.

 European and Asian markets were also sharply lower.